 Externship provides the opportunity to build a relationship with the company, network with other people in the field and gain valuable first-hand experience.

 - Most externs will have to perform some administrative duties.

-- Administrative duties generally include answering phones, making copies and faxing, greeting clients, data entry and other paperwork.
+- Administrative duties may include answering phones, making copies and faxing, greeting clients, data entry and other paperwork.

-- You may also be asked to do research for projects and generate reports.
-Keeping the office environment organized and covering tasks of other workers in the office are also duties left up to the extern.
+- Keeping the office environment organized and covering tasks of other workers in the office are also duties left up to the extern.